-Before attempting to perform beamforming on the array data, we first consider the spectral characteristics of the recorded signals - see Fig. 2a and b.
-The velocity spectra of the three components of the wavefield recorded by the nodal array are first converted into acceleration spectra, which are proportional to the DAS strain rate spectra under the assumption of a single plane wave, with the phase velocity as the proportionality constant.
-An apparent phase velocity of $0.2 \, \mathrm{km \, s^{-1}}$ for both the Pand S-phases gives a good comparison between the nodal spectra and the DAS spectra, which suggests that a common type of wave (e.g. scattered surface waves) dominates the spectra of these time windows.
+tionality constant.
+An apparent phase velocity of 0.2 km s^{-1} for both the P and S phases gives a good comparison between the nodal spectra and the DAS spectra, which suggests that a common type of wave (e.g. scattered surface waves) dominates the spectra of these time windows.
 For reference, the median power of the noise recorded by the nodal array prior to the P-wave arrivals is indicated by a grey line in Fig. 2.
-The durations of the noise, P-, and S-wave windows over which the spectral power was computed are all taken to be 5 s, which is long enough to include low frequency information.
+The durations of the noise and P- and S-wave windows over which the spectral power was computed are all taken to be 5 s, which is long enough to include low-frequency information.

-Owing to the nature of the measurement principle of DAS (i.e. measuring strains rather than particle motions), the directional sensitivity of the fibre to P- and S-waves is different from nodal seismometers (Kuvshinov, 2016; Zhan, 2020).
-For a gauge length that is much smaller than the seismic wavelength, the DAS strain rate is proportional to $\cos^2\theta$ for a P-wave or SV-wave, and $\sin 2\theta$ for an SH-wave, assuming a plane wave with incidence angle θ relative to the fibre (Martin et al., 2018).
+Owing to the nature of the measurement principle of DAS (i.e. measuring strains rather than particle motions), the directional sensitivity of the fibre to P and S waves is different from nodal seismometers (Kuvshinov, 2016; Zhan, 2020).
+For a gauge length that is much smaller than the seismic wavelength, the DAS strain rate is proportional to $\cos^2\theta$ for a P wave or SV wave, and $\sin 2\theta$ for an SH wave, assuming a plane wave with incidence angle θ relative to the fibre (Martin et al., 2018).
 These theoretical sensitivities are plotted for reference in Fig. 2c and d, alongside the mean power measured within selected fibre orientation bins.
 As was also concluded by Wang et al. (2018) from analysing the directional dependence of the signal-to-noise ratio, no directionality of the mean power is observed.
 Moreover, the variability within a given frequency band exceeds one order of magnitude.
 Wang et al. (2018) interpreted this as an effect of the heterogeneous site response, which likely exerts a first-order control on the amplitudes and directionality of the ground motions.
-This will be demonstrated in more detail in Section 3.4.
+This will be demonstrated in more detail in Sect.
+3.4.